mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Gregory, who got married on June 1, 2023 to a nonresident alien.
 B. Terrance, whose spouse died on February 1, 2023.
 C. Crystal, who got married on December 25, 2023.
-D. Halton, whose annulment was finalized on January 10, 2024. correct
+D. Halton, whose annulment was finalized on January 10, 2024.

 Correct Answer Explanation for D: